relaxdiego/renderest/README.md

 [![Build Status](https://travis-ci.org/relaxdiego/renderest.svg?branch=master)](https://travis-ci.org/relaxdiego/renderest)

 Because it's better than a renderer!
-Why do I think it's better than all other renderers out there, you ask?
+Why do I think it's better than all other renderers out there?
 How dare you ask me that question!
 Move along now!

 This repo is the companion source code for my article at https://relaxdiego.com/2017/05/templating-and-testing-with-bash.html